hexagontk/hexagon/serialization/serialization/README.md

 This module holds serialization utilities.

 ### Install the Dependency
-This module is not meant to be imported directly.
-It will be included by using any other part of the toolkit.
-However, if you only want to use the utilities, logging or serialization (i.e., for a desktop application), you can import it with the following code:
+This module is not meant to be used directly.
+You should include an Adapter implementing this feature (as [serialization_dsl_json]) in order to parse/serialize data.

+[serialization_dsl_json]: /serialization_dsl_json

 === "build.gradle"